-6.8 Little League Teams.
+6.9 Little League Teams.

-- 1. Dogs must be a Minimum of 12 months old. - 2.
+- 1. Dogs must be a Minimum of 15 months old. - 2.
 A minimum of four dogs and four handlers and a maximum of six dogs and six handlers may be listed. - 3.
 The jump heights are set according to the discretion of the team racing, rather than according to the height of the smallest dog. - 4.
-Training aids are permitted such as jump-boards at the box, jump wings, lane netting, trainers at the box, trainers or handlers running alongside the lane. - 5.
-Event hosts if they chose to, can provide netting along the full length of the racing lanes, and also centre netting for some or all of the run-back area and possibly also between the racing lanes. - 6.
+Training aids are permitted such as jump-boards at the box, jump wings, trainers at the box, trainers or handlers running alongside the lane. - 5.
+Event hosts should provide wings which may be used on each jump.
+Fully netted lanes are permitted. - 6.
 Dogs competing in Little League are not required to trigger the box, they may instead retrieve an item from the floor.
 Training Chutes are not permitted for use. - 7.
-Any item chosen by the handler may be used as the retrieve article. - 8.
+Any item chosen by the handler may be used as the retrieved article. - 8.
 Teams competing may comprise of dogs from different Teams. - 9.
 The number of races and heats will be determined by the Event Host. - 10.
-Where the Little League is run alongside a Sanctioned Event, Little League dogs may compete in both events over the two days, but only one team per day.

-- 11. Sanctioned racing must be given precedence over Little League racing. - 12.
+Where the Little League is run alongside a Sanctioned Event, Little League dogs may compete in both events over the two days, but only one team per day. - 11.
+Sanctioned racing must be given precedence over Little League racing. - 12.
 Dogs that are entered for Little League Teams tend to fall into 5 categories: - a.
-Dogs that are not yet sufficiently familiar with Events and the intensity of the racing atmosphere - b.
+Dogs that are not yet sufficiently familiar with Events and the intensity of the racing atmosphere. - b.
 Young dogs that are progressing well in training, but are not yet old enough to run in League or other Types of Teams. - c.
 Dogs returning to Flyball after an extended break perhaps after having recovered from surgery. - d.
 Dogs that need additional attention, perhaps having lost confidence during racing or training. - e.
 Older dogs that have been retired from racing, but still need the mental stimulation that Flyball provides. - 13.
 It is not considered good sportsmanship to run an experienced Flyball dog in a Little League team. - 14.
-No UKFL© points can be gained and no times will be recorded on the UKFL Website
+No UKFL© points can be gained and no times will be recorded on the UKFL Website.

-6.9 Pre-Cadet Dogs
+6.10 Pre-Cadet Dogs